jligh/angular-simple-feature-flags/README.md

 ###Roadmap
 * Add minification to the gulp build
-* Further document the module’s API
 * Support the inclusion of a config JSON file via $http request
+* Store the flag object in session storage